jordkeen/HomeCourt-October31_16Submission/README.md

 # HomeCourt-October31_16Submission
-Replication Files for October 31st 2016 submission of home court advantage paper
+Replication Files for October 31st 2016 submission of writing sample on home court advantage in college basketball.

 To replicate results for Table 2 and Figures 1-3 run the main.do file in the StataScripts folder